-As I was sitting at my daughter’s tumbling class last night, I was chatting with another mom about what I did for a living while I was holding her sweet baby boy.
-When I told her that I was the Chief Editor of Recovery Warriors, it opened up a beautiful conversation that I always enjoy having with people who have only known me in my recovery.
+As I sat at my daughter’s tumbling class last night, I chatted with another mom about what I did for a living.
+I held her sweet baby boy as I told her about my job at Recovery Warriors.
+It opened up a beautiful conversation.
+I always enjoy talking about my journey with people who have only known me in my recovery, after I completed treatment.

-After telling her that I have been in recovery for 3 years, she congratulated me, and asked,
+I explained I have been in recovery for 3 years and she congratulated me.
+Then she asked,

 “What was the turning point for you in your disorder?
 What was the one thing that really pushed you to reach out for help?”